 Pelee Island, (42 Sq Km) largest island in the Western End of Lake Erie, is the Southernmost tip of Canada.
 It was leased to Thomas McKee by Ojibwa and Onawa tribes in 1788.
 The island’s name is derived from a French word ‘pelee’ meaning barren.
 It remained barren, true to its name until it was purchased by William McKormick in 1823.

-The only other way to get on to the Pelee Island is through the International Airport with a 3,300 feet paved runway.
+Only other way to get on to the Pelee Island is through the International Airport with a 3,300 feet paved runway.
 Regular flights operate in winter when the ferry services are closed.
 It serves as the emergency pickup point.
 It might be the smallest International Airport in Canada – it is International as it receives flights from USA, just South of it.

 The population of Pelee Island is about 140.
 In summer about 100 migrant workers land on the island to support both tourism and agriculture.
 The island has a Police Station manned by two personnel, obviously there is hardly any crime and the last major crime was reported in 1920.
 The Emergency Services is operated by two Para-Medics with an ambulance and a Nurse Practitioner manning the Medical Clinic.
-Emergency cases has to be airlifted to the mainland at Lemington.
+Emergency cases are airlifted to the mainland at Lemington.
 The Fire Department has a fire tender operated by volunteer crew.